-Researchers from the Society of Nuclear Medicine and Molecular Imaging (SNMMI) used modified PET/CT scanners to check 80 patients with 31 different kinds of cancers, to see if they could differentiate between metastatic, primary & recurring cancers.
-Based on the test results scientists found that the difference between metastatic lesions and primary tumors was not significantly different however.
+Researchers from the Society of Nuclear Medicine and Molecular Imaging (SNMMI) used modified PET/CT scanners to evaluate 80 patients with 31 different types of cancer to determine whether they could distinguish between metastatic, primary & recurring cancers.
+However, the test results showed that the difference between metastatic lesions and primary tumors was not statistically significant.

 The Ga-FAPI radiotracer was especially accurate in identifying the following types of cancers: